cyruzin/cpp-study/README.md

 To install GCC/G++ on Windows, head to [MinGW website](http://www.mingw.org/) and download the MinGW Installation Manager (mingw-get).
 Then check the package **mingw32-gcc-g++-bin** on the list and click on "Apply Changes" to install.

+Optional:

+Install GDB for debuggin: **mingw32-gdb-bin**.

-Add the binary path to the system variables.
+Then add the binary path to the system variables.

 _C:\MinGW\bin_